How to Get Lounge Access at JFK International Airport (2026 Guide)

 Small Kudos square logoAn upside down carrot icon

 Tired of fighting for outlet space at crowded JFK gates?
-The average day pass to a JFK airport lounge costs $60-$80, but frequent travelers spending $240+ annually on lounge access could save hundreds by using the right credit card instead.
+The average lounge day pass at JFK costs $59–$75, but frequent flyers spending $300+ annually on day passes could save hundreds by using the right credit card instead.
+This guide breaks down exactly how to access every major JFK lounge — including three brand-new openings in 2025–2026 — with ROI calculations showing when each method genuinely pays off.

 Guide to All JFK Airport Lounges (and How to Access Them)